Karanjit Singh: Kerala Blasters

+2021–23

 On 21 December, it was announced that Kerala Blasters, the rivals of his old club Chennaiyin has signed Karanjit as a replacement for injured Albino Gomes.

 Despite making no appearance for the Blasters in the 2021–22 season, Karanjit signed a one-year contract extension for the Blasters on 30 May 2022.
-He made his debut for the Blasters on 29 January 2023 in a 2–0 win against NorthEast United FC, where he also kept a cleansheet.
+He made his debut for the Blasters on 29 January 2023 keeping a cleansheet in a 2–0 win against NorthEast United FC, which was also his 50th ISL game.

+2023–24

+Ahead of 2023–24 season, on 16 June, the Blasters announced the one-year contract extension of Karanjit till 2024.

 International career

 Karanjit made his debut for India against the United Arab Emirates on 23 July 2011 coming off the bench for red carded goalkeeper Subrata Pal.
 On 11 December 2011, he helped India win the 2011 SAFF Cup with a 4-0 victory of Afghanistan.
 He started all of India's five matches and kept three clean sheets while only conceding two goals throughout the tournament.